richardjoo/HTMLCOIN/FAQ/README.md

 ### Where can I find out more?
   - HTML uses an implementation of POS3.0 originally used by Black Coin:
     - https://bravenewcoin.com/assets/Whitepapers/Blackcoin-POS-3.pdf
+      - click right button and select "save link as"

   - QTUM uses the same staking method:
     - https://medium.com/@jb395official/an-introduction-to-qtum-proof-of-stake-mining-a-racing-story-f11a3f48009f